Jebel Irhoud: Morphology

+Facial and cranial morphology

+Modern and early modern human facial morphology is defined by a short face that sits underneath the braincase.
+The Jebel Irhoud individuals also had very thick brow ridges and lacked prognathism, although more recent work has shown that brow ridges among the Jebel Irhoud hominins are variable and may be attributed to sexual dimorphism.
+Despite some of these facial attributes that might look archaic, statistical analyses have placed the facial shape of the Jebel Irhoud specimens (specifically 1 & 11) as being more closely related to early and recent modern humans.
+This research was completed using 3D facial reconstructions of fossil specimens.

-When comparing these fossils with those of modern humans, the main difference is the elongated shape of the fossil braincase.
+When comparing the Jebel Irhoud fossils with those of modern humans, the main difference is the elongated shape of the braincase.
 According to the researchers, this indicates that brain shape, and possibly brain functions, evolved within the Homo sapiens lineage and relatively recently.
-Evolutionary changes in brain shape are likely to be associated with genetic changes of brain organization, interconnection, and development, and may reflect adaptive changes in the way the brain functions.
-Such changes may have caused the human brain to become rounder and two regions in the posterior of the brain to become enlarged during thousands of years of evolution.
+Evolutionary changes in brain shape are likely associated with genetic changes in brain organization, interconnection, and development and may reflect adaptive changes in the way the brain functions.
+Such changes may have caused the human brain to become rounder and two regions in the brain's posterior region to enlarge during thousands of years of evolution.

+Dentition
-The Jebel Irhoud individuals also had very thick brow ridges and lacked prognathism.

-The degree of tooth development found is similar to modern European children of the same age, but teeth roots develop faster than for modern humans (and slower than for apes and for some other fossil hominids).
+The dental morphology of the Jebel Irhoud individuals also aligns more closely to early modern humans than to archaic hominins.
+Although researchers note that their teeth are larger than early modern humans, their third maxillary molar (M3), crown morphology, and molar morphological complexity still place them closer to early modern humans than Neanderthals.
+The degree of tooth development found in the Jebel Irhoud hominins is similar to that of modern European children of the same age, but teeth roots develop faster than for modern humans (and slower than for apes and some other fossil hominids).
 Tooth crowns took a longer time to form than in modern humans.

+Mandibular morphology

+Mandibular morphology refers to the size and shape of the mandible or jaw.
+The most convincing evidence from the study of the Jebel Irhoud specimens' mandibular morphology comes from Irhoud 3.
+Irhoud 3 has an inverted T-shaped chin, something typically found in Homo sapiens.

-While the Jebel Irhoud specimens originally were noted to have been similar to later Aterian and Iberomaurusian specimens, further examinations revealed that the Jebel Irhoud specimens differ from them in that they have a continuous supraorbital torus while the Aterian and Iberomaurasian specimens have a discontinuous supraorbital torus or, in some cases, none at all, and from this, it was concluded that the Jebel Irhoud specimens represent archaic Homo sapiens while the Aterian and Iberomaurasian specimens represent anatomically modern Homo sapiens.
-Despite this, it was noted that the Jebel Irhoud specimen whose cranium was complete enough to assess, showed "hints of 'modern' basicranial flexion in the relationship of the face and vault", and the teeth of another Jebel Irhoud specimen were subjected to synchrotron analysis that suggested "a modern developmental pattern."
+While the Jebel Irhoud specimens initially were noted to have been similar to later Aterian and Iberomaurusian specimens, further examinations revealed that the Jebel Irhoud specimens differ from them.
+The Jebel Irhoud specimens have a continuous supraorbital torus, while the Aterian and Iberomaurasian specimens have a discontinuous supraorbital torus or, in some cases, none at all.
+From this, it was concluded that the Jebel Irhoud specimens represent archaic Homo sapiens while the Aterian and Iberomaurasian specimens represent anatomically modern Homo sapiens.
+Despite this, it was noted that the Jebel Irhoud specimen, whose cranium was complete enough to assess, showed "hints of 'modern' basicranial flexion in the relationship of the face and vault," and the teeth of another Jebel Irhoud specimen were subjected to synchrotron analysis that suggested "a modern developmental pattern."